|Table of contents|

 - Urinating in places other than the litter box, such as the bath or floor.

-Your veterinarian will be able to give a tentative diagnosis based on physical examination and signs, such as straining to go to the toilet, licking genitals.
+Your veterinarian will be able to give a tentative diagnosis based on physical examination and signs, such as straining to urinate and licking genitals.
 He will feel the bladder through the abdomen, the bladder may feel large, full and distended or it may feel small and thickened.

 He may also investigate further by performing the following tests: